chaiabillan/chaia-billan-capstone-client/README.md

 ### Problem

-Oftentimes, while traveling, eating out is one of the most exciting aspects!
-It's a great social activity, and trying traditional foods can be delicious and eye-opening.
+Exploring local cuisine while traveling is often a highlight of the journey!
+It's a fantastic way to connect with the culture and people, and tasting traditional dishes can be both delicious and enlightening.
 However, it can be frightening for those who have food allergies, especially when the servers dont speak English.
 This fear is exacerbated when traveling alone because there may not be anyone in the vicinity who is able to help you in the case of an emergency.
 There is quite a deficit of educational resources online for this specific situation, and those that are available are difficult to find without word-of-mouth referrals.
 This may prevent people with food allergies from believing that they are cabable of traveling to certain places.

 ### User Profile

 - Travelers with food allergies:
     - wanting to educate themselves about how to stay safe when eating out abroad
-    - want to feel more confident in their ability to travel safely
+    - who want to feel more confident in their ability to travel safely
-    - want to have a website that they can refer back to in the future that has all the information in place
+    - who want to have a website that they can refer back to in the future that has all the information in place

 ### Features

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-- As a user, I want to be able to create "chef cards" that I can show to restaurant staff.
-These will explain my allergies in the official language of the country I am viting to ensure understanding.

 - As a user, I want a comprehensive guide for eating out at restaurants in foreign countries (how to plan which restaurants to eat at, how to communicate with the restaurant staff, how to clean the table before eating)

 - As a user, I want access to a forum where I can read other users posts about their tips and experiences regarding allergy-safety while traveling.
 I also want to be able to post questions about my concerns that others can respond to.
-    - I want to filter the advice by subject and likes for an easy viewing experience
+    - I want to be able to filter the advice by subject and likes for an easy viewing experience

+- As a user, I want access to advice in regards to reading menus and food labels in different languages

+- As a user, I want to be able to create "chef cards" that I can show to restaurant staff.
+These will explain my allergies in the official language of the country I am viting to ensure understanding.

 - As a user, I want to be able to quickly find the emergency phone number of the country I am visiting (9-1-1 equivalent) which I can then add to my contacts.

-- As a user, I want access to advice in regards to reading menus and food labels in different languages

 - As a user, I want to learn about what scenario kits are and when to use them